Cyl0nius/FindMyIN100/README.md

 Even the 'cut' ST17H66 will be dominated by the size of the battery: https://github.com/Cyl0nius/FindMyIN100/blob/main/Image2.jpg

 # Key generation
 The python script fingen.py creates a set of all necessary data.
-The key file is compatible with: https://github.com/biemster/FindMy/blob/main/request_reports.py
+The created key file is compatible with: https://github.com/biemster/FindMy/blob/main/request_reports.py

 An example can be seen here: https://github.com/Cyl0nius/FindMyIN100/blob/main/Image5.jpg